SebasIvan26/Python-DEV/Beta Project - Velocity/Base-Lab/README.md

 > web.comparator.py  ##Implementation of comparator (Please have Java installed for use)
 >
 > ```
 > This file creates a table showing a side by side, line by line comparison of text with inter-line and intra-line change highlights.
+THe parser supports PDF, Excel and Word documents

 # RUN FILE:
 main.py